ComaszTyrulik/CommonUtilities/README.md

 Make sure to add Conan to your `PATH`.

 #### Building
-Once you have all the prerequisites installed, go to the directory where you cloned the `CommonUtilities` to and run:
+Once you have all the prerequisites installed, go to the directory where you cloned the `CommonUtilities` and run:

 ```sh
 git submodule update --init --recursive